-Join Derrick Story for an in-depth discussion in this video Using the exercise files, part of Enhancing Product Photography with Aperture.
+Join Derrick Story for an in-depth discussion in this video Using the exercise files, part of Aperture: Enhancing Product Photography.

 For those of you that have access to the exercise files, I'm going to give you a quick tour on how I set up this library.
 If you don't have access to the exercise files, you certainly can follow along with these techniques with your own images.
 Now, if you do have access, they will be under the Exercise Files tab.
 And there will be a single container, an aperture container.
 All you have to do is download that.
 Double-click on it, and it will launch aperture.
 And you should see something like this.